 Emilie, 10 years old, leader of the Health and Hygiene club in St Marc, Haiti.

-Our focus is the children of Haiti.
-In line with the forthcoming 2017 Humanitarian Response Plan (HRP), UNICEF is addressing the immediate basic needs of children and families affected by humanitarian crises.
+In line with our Country Program Document (CPD) 2017-2021, UNICEF is addressing the immediate basic needs of children and families affected by humanitarian crises, as well as their medium and long-term access to social services.rises.

 Part of what makes UNICEF effective is its collaboration with communities and community-based organizations.
 Through stories, videos and maps, Together with Haiti will introduce some of these communities around the country and show you what we are achieving together.